dafer45/TBTK/doc/Tutorials.md

 In the second new line the Solver is told to work on the Model *model*, while the last new line runs the diagonalization procedure.

 ## Creating a PropertyExtractor
-Because different Solvers can present themself very differently to the outside world, direct extraction of properties from the Solver is discouraged in TBTK.
+Because different Solvers can present themselves very differently to the outside world, direct extraction of properties from the Solver is discouraged in TBTK.
 Instead Solvers come with corresponding PropertyExtractors that abstracts away some of the irrelevant numerical details of the particular Solvers and allows for focus to be put on the actual physics of the problem.
 The next step is therefore to wrap the Solver in a PropertyExtractor, which is done as follows.
 ```cpp